Peter Fragiskatos

-Peter Fragiskatos MP (born April 30, 1981) is a Canadian academic and Liberal Party of Canada politician, who was first elected to represent the riding of London North Centre in the House of Commons of Canada in the 2015 federal election.
+Peter Fragiskatos MP (born April 30, 1981) is a Canadian academic and Liberal Party of Canada politician, who was first elected to represent the riding of London Centre in the House of Commons in the 2015 federal election.
+He was re-elected in the 2019, 2021, and 2025 federal elections.

+Early life and career

 Fragiskatos' family is of Greek descent.
 His grandmother Panagiota emigrated from Greece following World War II, and later became an organizer for the New Democratic Party's leaders Tommy Douglas and Stephen Lewis.
 Fragiskatos later attributed his interest in politics and social justice to her.
 He attended the University of Western Ontario (where he earned a Bachelor of Arts), Queen's University (Master of Arts), and finally the University of Cambridge (PhD), where his focus was on Kurdish human rights issues.